-52 Defence for Ngaïssona, The Prosecutor v.
+&lt;sup>52 Defence for Ngaïssona, The Prosecutor v.
 Alfred Yekatom and Patrice-Edouard Ngaïssona, Consolidated Ngaïssona Defence Response to 'Motion for Extension of Time to File List of Evidence' and 'Motion for Finding of Disclosure Violation and for Remedial Measures', 30 August 2019, ICC-01/14-01/18-303-Conf.

-53 Prosecutor, The Prosecutor v.
+&lt;sup>53 Prosecutor, The Prosecutor v.
 Alfred Yekatom and Patrice-Edouard Ngaïssona, Prosecution's Response to the Yekatom Defence's "Motion for Finding a Disclosure Violation and for Remedial Measures", 2 September 2019, ICC-01/14-01/18-311-Conf.

-54 Prosecutor, The Prosecutor v.
+&lt;sup>54 Prosecutor, The Prosecutor v.
 Alfred Yekatom and Patrice-Edouard Ngaïssona, Prosecution's Notification Regarding the Order of Pre-Trial Chamber II in the Decision on the Defence Motion for an Extension of Time to File List of Evidence and Related Motions, 10 September 2019, ICC-01/14-01/18-330 Conf.

-55 Defence for Yekatom, The Prosecutor v.
+&lt;sup>55 Defence for Yekatom, The Prosecutor v.
 Alfred Yekatom and Patrice-Edouard Ngaïssona, Response to Prosecution Notification Refusing to Disclose Exculpatory Material, 17 September 2019, ICC-01/14-01/18-349-Conf.

-56 Pre-Trial Chamber II, The Prosecutor v.
+&lt;sup>56 Pre-Trial Chamber II, The Prosecutor v.
 Alfred Yekatom and Patrice-Edouard Ngaïssona, Decision on the Defence Motion for an Extension of Time to File List of Evidence and Related Motions, 3 September 2019, ICC-01/14-01/18-315-Conf.

-[REDACTED]', which obligation was not excluded, limited or otherwise affected either by the public nature of some of the relevant material or [REDACTED].
-By the same token, however, the Chamber recalls the limited scope and purpose of the confirmation proceedings and notes that (i) in spite of this Witness being referenced a number of times in the DCC, his evidence is not per se determinative of the suspects' responsibility; and (ii) the Defence for Ngaïssona has relied upon Witness [REDACTED], both on its oral57 and written submissions.58

-34. In light of this, the Chamber considers that excluding all of the material relating to Witness [REDACTED] from the confirmation of charges would be an excessive and disproportionate measure.
-However, the Chamber has refrained from entering findings based entirely on Witness [REDACTED] and has only referred to this Witness' evidence for the purpose of corroborating findings otherwise established to the relevant standards.

-4. Yekatom's requests that the confirmation decision be issued simultaneously in public redacted form and that a summary be delivered in public hearing

-35. On 11 November 2019, the Defence for Yekatom submitted the 'Yekatom Defence Request for Public Delivery of Confirmation Decision',59 requesting the Chamber to (i) 'issue a simultaneous public redacted version of its confirmation decision' (the 'First Request on the Delivery of the Confirmation Decision'); and (ii) 'hold a public hearing for the delivery of the summary of its confirmation decision' (the 'Second Request on the Delivery of the Confirmation Decision').
+- 33. The Chamber reiterates its finding to the effect that the Office of the Prosecutor has failed to fully discharge its obligation 'to disclose information relevant to Witness P-0801', which obligation was not excluded, limited or otherwise affected either by the public nature of some of the relevant material or by the previous access by members of the Defence for Yekatom to some of it.
+By the same token, however, the Chamber recalls the limited scope and purpose of the confirmation proceedings and notes that (i) in spite of this Witness being referenced a number of times in the DCC, his evidence is not per se determinative of the suspects' responsibility; and (ii) the Defence for Ngaïssona has relied upon Witness P-0801, both on its oral and written submissions. - 34.
+In light of this, the Chamber considers that excluding all of the material relating to Witness P-0801 from the confirmation of charges would be an excessive and disproportionate measure.
+However, the Chamber has refrained from entering findings based entirely on Witness P-0801 and has only referred to this Witness' evidence for the purpose of corroborating findings otherwise established to the relevant standards. - 4.
+Yekatom's requests that the confirmation decision be issued simultaneously in public redacted form and that a summary be delivered in public hearing - 35.
+On 11 November 2019, the Defence for Yekatom submitted the 'Yekatom Defence Request for Public Delivery of Confirmation Decision', requesting the Chamber to (i) 'issue a simultaneous public redacted version of its confirmation decision' (the 'First Request on the Delivery of the Confirmation Decision'); and

-57 Pre-Trial Chamber II, The Prosecutor v.
+&lt;sup>57 Pre-Trial Chamber II, The Prosecutor v.
 Alfred Yekatom and Patrice-Edouard Ngaïssona, Transcript of Hearing, 23 September 2019, ICC-01/14-01/18-T-008-Red-ENG, p.
-117; [REDACTED].
+117; Pre-Trial Chamber II, The Prosecutor v.
+Alfred Yekatom and Patrice-Edouard Ngaïssona, Transcript of Hearing, 24 September 2019, ICC-01/14-01/18-T-009-Red-ENG, pp. 9-10, 32.